Summer Vegetables Baked in Parchment Paper – a delicious & healthy dish lightly sweetened with a maple miso sauce.

-Today I prepared Summer Vegetables Baked in Parchment which are seasoned with delicious Maple Miso Sauce.
+Today, I prepared Summer Vegetables Baked in Parchment Paper, seasoned with a delicious Maple Miso Sauce.

-Hikari Miso products will be available in Amazon soon (some are available already).
-You can also buy Hikari Miso products in Japanese grocery stores (my local Japanese and Asian stores carry their product).
+Hikari Miso products are now available on Amazon.
+You can also buy Hikari Miso products in Japanese grocery stores (my local Japanese and Asian stores carry their products).